 !
-Charge the battery prior to use. • Pedal assistance is not mandatory for riding - normal bicycle riding ("pedal power") alone can be used.
+[Charge the battery prior to use.](#) • Pedal assistance is not mandatory for riding - normal bicycle riding ("pedal power") alone can be used.
 It is recommended to use pedal assistance when necessary, and not rely on it solely.
-When using pedal assistance, also pedal for best efficiency. • The bicycle must be moving, or have enough pressure placed on the pedals (in a forward direction) to activate pedal assistance. • If you apply the brakes when pedal assistance is active, the drive provided by the motor reduces in proportion to how much braking pressure you apply.
-Once the bicycle reaches a sufficiently slow speed or stops completely, pedal assistance automatically deactivates.
+When using pedal assistance, also pedal for best efficiency. • The bicycle must be moving, or have sufficient pressure placed on the pedals (in a forward direction) to activate pedal assistance. • If you apply the brakes when pedal assistance is active, the drive provided by the motor reduces in proportion to how much braking pressure you apply.
+Once the bicycle reaches a sufficiently slow speed or stops completely, pedal assistance automatically deactivates. • Pedal assistance deactivates when a speed of 25km/h or greater is reached. • The way pedal assistance operates may vary depending on how some [special functions](#) are set-up.

-The bicycle pedal assistance system comprises an electric motor (A) built into the rear wheel hub, a battery pack (B) with key security (C) and charging port (on the other side of the battery pack), pedal assist throttle (D), and display (E).
+The bicycle pedal assistance system ("PAS") comprises an electric motor (A) built into the rear wheel hub, a battery pack (B) and charging port (C), speed control twist-grip (D), control panel (E), and display (F).